a01a02/QuineEmu/README.md

    - Implement networking capabilities within our VM.
    - Provide libraries or frameworks in our custom language for network pramming and server management.

+# Testing
+Testing:
+Testing will be of crucial importance given the intricacy and precision required for this project.
+Here's a plan on how we might go about it:

+Unit Tests: Create unit tests for each function or method in your system.
+Ensure that every piece of your system is performing as expected in isolation.

+Integration Tests: Once your units are tested independently, ensure that they work correctly when combined.
+Test your interfaces and interaction between modules.

+End-to-end Tests: Once every component of the system has been tested and integrated, test the entire system from start to finish.
+This should include testing:

+Instruction Set:  Verify that all instructions are executed correctly by running extensive assembly language programs.

+VM: Run extensive test suites to verify that the VM correctly handles a variety of programs.

+Compiler: Create a suite of programs in your high-level language, compile them, and run them on your VM to ensure that every aspect of your language is being correctly translated to assembly and executed on the VM.

+Networking Layer: Verify that the VM is capable of correctly sending and receiving network packets through unit tests and by running server programs within the VM.

+This rigorous approach to testing will ensure that every component of the system is working correctly individually and when combined into the larger system.
+Regular execution of these tests throughout the development process can catch bugs early and facilitate easier debugging.

 # Steps in Detail
 1. Define the Architecture
    Let's start by Defining the specifications of our virtual machine.